effektif/user-docs/docs/examples/fulfil-purchase-order.rst

 .. figure:: /_static/images/examples/fulfil-purchase-order.png

-To prevent an exception when the purchase order cannot be fulfilled due to lack of stock, the workflow starts with a check task and a waiting task.
+To prevent an exception when the company cannot fulfil the purchase order due to lack of stock, the workflow starts with a check task and a waiting task.
-This *Wait for available stock* task uses reminders to prompt the user to check every day until the wait is complete, after which the order can presumably be accepted.
+This *Wait for available stock* task uses reminders to prompt the user to check every day until stock becomes available, after which the company can presumably accept the order.

 The trigger form captures the customer e-mail address, so that rejecting the invoice with a rejection reason can use a :ref:`Send E-mail <send-email>` task to send a notification.

 Roles